argoproj/argo-workflows/docs/upgrading.md

 ## Upgrading to v3.5

-There is no known breaking change in this release.
-Please submit an issue if you encounter any issues.
+There are no known breaking changes in this release.
+Please file an issue if you encounter any unexpected problems after upgrading.

 ## Upgrading to v3.4